Elementary commutator method for the Dirac equation with long-range perturbations: Proof of Rellich's theorem

 Therefore by \eqref{2507182240bb} and \eqref{250727} it follows that

-and we finally discuss the coefficient of the first term on the right-hand side of \eqref{2507182240bbb}.
-Now we restrict the ranges of parameters.
-We first retake $a_0\in\mathbb N_0$ larger if necessary, so that for some $c_2>0$
+and finally it suffices to look at the coefficient of the first term on the right-hand side of \eqref{2507182240bbf}.
+However, it is straightforward by restricting the ranges of parameters.
+We first retake $a_0\in\mathbb N_0$ larger if necessary, and then choose $\mu\in (0,1]$ sufficiently small.
+Then we can verify that on $\mathop{\mathrm{supp}}\Theta=\mathop{\mathrm{supp}}\chi_{a,b}$